libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The early data message is encoded in the "protobuf2" syntax as shown in the following.
 The protobuf definition is an extension to [handshake-payload].
 The existing byte array early data (the "data" field) will be replaced by a structured NoiseExtensions protobuf message.
-The supported muxers and selected muxer are populated in the "stream_muxers" field.
+The supported multiplexers and selected multiplexer are populated in the "stream_multiplexers" field.
 The details of the early data message can be find in [Noise-handshake-payload]

-The muxers are ordered by preference, with the most prefered muxer at the beginning.
+The multiplexers are ordered by preference, with the most prefered multiplexer at the beginning.

 ```protobuf